Our2020View/Our2020View.github.io/tankheaters.md

 <img src="/assets/webtankheaters1.jpg"/>

-(We have previous good experience with the UltraHeat products, having installed gate valve heat pads on our dump valves, so felt confident in this decision.
+(We have previous good experience with the UltraHeat products, having installed gate valve heat pads on our dump valves, so I felt confident in this decision.
 If you want to see where we have used UltraHeat products before, have a look  <a href = "https://our2020view.ca/ourmods/coldweather/ " target="_blank">HERE </a> to see how we made our View / Navion a four season motorhome.)

 The model number of the pads we ordered are AM900, and can be found at this link: